Parrot-Developers/firmwared/README.md

 * *VERSION* VERSION\_DESCRIPTION
   answer to a *VERSION* command.
 * *BYEBYE*
-  acknowledge reception of a *QUIT* command
+  notification in reaction to the reception of a *QUIT* command
 * *ERROR* ERRNO MESSAGE
   answer to any command whose execution encountered a problem
 * *PROPERTIES* FOLDER PROPERTIES\_LIST